Ishvara Temple, Arasikere

 The Ishvara temple, also referred to as the Ishwara or Isvara temple, is an early 13th-century Hindu temple in Arsikere, Hassan district, Karnataka India.
-Dedicated to Shiva, it is one of the most notable early Hoysala architecture examples with a rotating circular plan, a domed mandapa with 16-point star shape, a pancatala vimana, and a galaxy of artwork depicting Shaivism, Vaishnavism, Shaktism and Vedic legends of Hinduism.
+Dedicated to Shiva, it is one of the most notable early Hoysala architecture examples with a rotating circular plan, a domed mandapa with a 16-point star shape, a pancatala vimana, and a galaxy of artwork depicting Shaivism, Vaishnavism, Shaktism and Vedic legends of Hinduism.

 The Ishvara temple was one among a complex of many Hindu temples in Arasikere.
 Most of these and their artwork were destroyed and mutilated in or after the 14th-century.
 Along with the Ishvara temple, a simpler and more damaged double temple (Shivalaya) survives and is to the immediate north of the Ishvara temple within the current compound.
 This double temple has red-stone pillars.
 About 200 meters to the southwest of the Ishvara temple is the Sahasrakuta Jinalaya – a ruined and mutilated monument of Jainism.

 The Ishvara temple is protected as a monument of national importance by the Archaeological Survey of India.

 Location and date

 Arasikere, also referred to as Arsikere or Arsiyakere in historic Indian texts, is located about 41 km east of Hassan city and about 140 km north of Mysuru city.
 It is at the southwestern edge of the Nagapuri forest and hills, connected to India's national highway network through NH 73.
-The Isvara temple is located to the northeastern side of the town.
-Arasikere (lit "Queens tank") is derived from Arasi means "queen" or "princess" and kere means "tank" in the Kannada language.
+The Isvara temple is located on the northeastern side of the town.
+Arasikere (lit "Queens tank") is derived from Arasi, which means "queen" or "princess" and kere means "tank" in the Kannada language.

 The temple has several inscribed stones, as well as hero stones.
 None provide the foundation information to help date this temple.
 However, given the references in these available inscriptions, this temple must have been in existence during the reign of Narasimha II of the Hoysala dynasty, by about 1220 CE.
 Further, these same inscriptions suggest the Ishvara temple was one among much bigger complex of temples, and that the Shiva linga inside this temple was referred to as Kattamesvara.
 The temples were active till the early 14th-century, given the evidence of gifts and donations mentioned in the inscriptions.
 In a survey completed in 1918 by a team of British and Indian archaeologists, the team reported another inscription – Arsikere Inscription #84 – that helps establish that the double temple to the left of the Ishvara temple was also in existence by 1220 CE.
 They reported witnessing numerous mutilated figures of Durga, Ganesha, Mahisasuramardini and others, as well as scattered sections of "some temple which is no longer in existence".